Thichman/prept/README.md

     For scraping data we use two places:
         Apify: https://console.apify.com
-            Apify is used for Facebook and Instagram Scraping
+            Apify is used for Facebook and Instagram Scraping Facebook is currently not working so we will need to revise on this one

         Rapid API: https://rapidapi.com
             Rapid API is used for our Linkedin Scraping